kpunith8/Links-and-Tutorials/Cloud Services/amazon-webservices.md

   $ echo "Hello World from $(hostname -f)" > /var/www/html/index.html
   ```

-### EC2 User Data - To bootstrap
+### EC2 User Data - To bootstrap the EC2 startup

 - Bootstrap the EC2 instances using `EC2 User Data` script, then run with root user

-- Select the instance `Actions -> Instance Settings -> View/Change the User Data`
+- Select the instance `Actions -> Instance Settings -> View/Change the User Data`.
-  - Make sure instance is stopped to make the changes
+  Make sure instance is stopped to make the changes

 - Example user data to install the updates, install httpd service and update the `index.html` under
   `/var/www/html/index.html`